-On July 31, 2020, the U.S. government stated it would provide up to $2.1 billion for development, including clinical trials and manufacturing scale-up, and delivery of an initial 100 million doses.
+On July 31, 2020, the U.S. government stated it would provide up to $2.1 billion for development, including clinical trials, manufacturing scale-up, and delivery of an initial 100 million doses.
 The vaccines intended for the USA will be produced in Sanofi's Swiftwater, PA facility.
-In addition, the U.S. government has a further option to discuss purchasing up to 500 million doses long-term.
+In addition, the U.S. government can further discuss purchasing up to 500 million doses long-term.

-Sanofi and GSK announced that on December 11, 2020, a Phase 1/2 study showed an immune response comparable to patients who had recovered from COVID-19 in adults aged 18 to 49 but a lower immune response in older adults, likely due to an insufficient concentration of the antigen.
-On May 17, 2021, the companies confirmed that 'The Phase 2 interim results showed 95% to 100% seroconversion following a second injection in all age groups (18 to 95 years old) and across all doses, with acceptable tolerability and with no safety concerns.
+Sanofi and GSK announced that on December 11, 2020, a Phase 1/2 study showed an immune response comparable to patients who had recovered from COVID-19 in adults aged 18 to 49 but a lower immune response in older adults, likely due to an insufficient antigen concentration.
+On May 17, 2021, the companies confirmed that 'The Phase 2 interim results showed 95% to 100% seroconversion following a second injection in all age groups (18 to 95 years old) and across all doses, with acceptable tolerability and no safety concerns.

-The EMA confirmed on July 20, 2021, that the CHMP committee had started a rolling review of Vidprevtyn.
-In the VAT0008 Phase 3 primary series trial, two doses of the Sanofi-GSK vaccine in seronegative populations demonstrated 100% efficacy against severe COVID-19 disease and hospitalizations; 75% efficacy against moderate or severe COVID-19 disease; 57.9% efficacy against any symptomatic COVID-19 disease, in line with expected vaccine effectiveness in today's environment dominated by variants of concern, as of Feb.
+The EMA confirmed on July 20, 2021, that the CHMP committee started a rolling Vidprevtyn review.
+In the VAT0008 Phase 3 primary series trial, two doses of the Sanofi-GSK vaccine in seronegative populations demonstrated 100% efficacy against severe COVID-19 disease and hospitalizations, 75% efficacy against moderate or severe COVID-19 disease, 57.9% efficacy against any symptomatic COVID-19 disease, in line with expected vaccine effectiveness in today's environment dominated by variants of concern, as of Feb.
 23, 2022.
 The companies announced on November 10, 2022, VidPrevtyn® Beta was approved by the European Commission.
 This is the first protein-based adjuvanted COVID-19 booster approved in Europe.

-Federal U.S. funds from the BARDA, in collaboration with the U.S. Department of Defense Joint Program Executive Office for Chemical, Biological, Radiological, and Nuclear Defense under Contract # W15QKN-16-9-1002, supported VidPrevtyn® Beta research.
+In collaboration with the U.S. Department of Defense Joint Program Executive Office for Chemical, Biological, Radiological, and Nuclear Defense under Contract # W15QKN-16-9-1002, Federal U.S. funds from the BARDA supported VidPrevtyn® Beta research.
 DrugBank Accession Number: DB16427; ATC code J07BX03.

 Sanofi is dedicated to supporting people through their health challenges.